We offer a hassle free, quick treatment guaranteed service for all clients

 Beams must have all surface coatings removed to allow for treatment to penetrate the wood.

 All insecticidal and fungicidal sprays that we use are water based therefore eliminating the toxicity unlike other methods such as fumigation.
-Similarly this reduces the concern for staining on walls etc… Surrounding masonry may be sterilised with these water based sprays as a measure to exterminate active infestations.
+Similarly this reduces the concern for staining on walls and re entry times.
 A solvent based paste may be used for larger timbers or that of more severe species such as ‘Deathwatch beetle’.
 Every area is treated twice to ensure full coverage of the infestation.

 We recommend the room in which is being treated is left vacant for a minimum of 4 hours without the correct respiratory protection being worn.
 The insecticide will soak into the beams after approximately an hour, however for our aftercare services – such as waxing, the same period of time should be left for the beams to fully dry before any other product is applied.
 We also advise that the room is left well ventilated for this period.